MultiverseLearningProducts/swe/src/mod1/wk2/day1.md

    6. Using biometrics (such as fingerprints)
    7. Using a key to open a door

-TODO - would love an image created to summarise this like the one at https://www.okta.com/identity-101/authentication-vs-authorization/

 ## Lesson 2 - Basic Authentication encoding
 ### Learning Objectives
   * Understand how user names and passwords are encoded in the Basic Authentication HTTP scheme